 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

 When you spend money on a new mattress, it’s natural to expect many years of sound sleep in return for your investment.
-Luckily, there are many reasonably priced models that guarantee a long lifespan as long as users properly care for them.
+Luckily, there are many reasonably priced models that tend to have a long lifespan as long as users properly care for them.
 Knowing what to look for can help you discern between good-quality builds versus mattresses made with cheap materials that might break down sooner.

 -